Deep Learning Based Stage-wise Two-dimensional Speaker Localization with Large Ad-hoc Microphone Arrays: Node interaction

-To get accurate speaker positions from the rough estimations, we conduct kernel mean-shift clustering method on the rough estimations.
-Mean shift clustering is a nonparametric clustering algorithm.
+We employ kernel mean-shift clustering to integrate the rough 2D estimates produced from the triangulation module into accurate speaker positions.
+Mean-shift clustering is a nonparametric clustering algorithm.
 It first finds the area of the data points with the highest intensity and then gets the cluster centers by a mean shift procedure.
-Here we choose the Gaussian kernel mean shift clustering \cite{wu2007mean}, which takes the cluster centers $\{\hat{\mathbf{c}}_{b}\}_{b=1}^B$ as the accurately estimated speaker positions.
-The advantages of the clustering strategy are that (i) a biased DOA estimation of a single node has little negative effect on the global speaker localization; (ii) the inability of the triangulation on the multi-speaker localization and ``ghost'' speaker problems can be easily addressed.
+Here we choose the Gaussian kernel mean-shift clustering \cite{wu2007mean}, which takes $B$ cluster centers $\{\hat{\mathbf{c}}_{b}\}_{b=1}^B$ as the accurately estimated speaker positions.
+The advantage of the clustering strategy is that a biased DOA estimation of a single node has little negative effect on the global speaker localization.
+Based on this advantage, if the ``ghost'' speaker positions caused by the triangulation module are not too many, they may not have strong negative effects to $\{\hat{\mathbf{c}}_{b}\}_{b=1}^B$.